DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Upcoming Features
 * 3D Viewport constraint visualizer
-* some tutorials and documentation
+* some tutorials and documentation (thx, David-rD, for your feedback)
 * ???
 I need feedback. ???